Skip to main content

 Letter from a doctor or other medical professional.

-Applying in 2023 for the 2023-2024 school year?
-The meeting date listed on the Eligibility Determination must be 1/1/20 or later.
+Are you a prospective new student, applying in 2024 for the 2024-2025 school year?
+The meeting date listed on the Eligibility Determination must be 1/1/21 or later.

 Submitting the Eligibility Determination